|

 toward extremism.

-existing means we have embarked on several different activities.
+[our extremely limited] existing means we have embarked on

-this in the heart of a troubled, war weary, region."
+different cultures, all this in the heart of a troubled, war

 To help us support this